Pierre Auger Observatory Open Data

 <

-The Pierre Auger Open Data is the public release of 10% of the Pierre Auger Observatory cosmic-ray data published in recent scientific papers and at International conferences , following the Auger Collaboration Open Data Policy.
+Following the Auger Collaboration Open Data Policy, the Pierre Auger Open Data is the public release of 10% of the Pierre Auger Observatory cosmic-ray data published in recent scientific papers and at International conferences.
 The release also includes 100% of weather and space-weather data collected until 31 December 2020.
 This website hosts the datasets for download.
 Brief overviews of the Pierre Auger Observatory and of the Auger Open Data are set out below.
-An online event display to explore the released cosmic-ray events, and example analysis codes are provided.
+An online event display to explore the released cosmic-ray events and example analysis codes are provided.
 An outreach section dedicated to the general public is also available.

 About the Pierre Auger Observatory

-The Pierre Auger Observatory, located on a vast, high-altitude plain in Argentina, in the Province of Mendoza, is the world's largest cosmic ray observatory and is used to study the extensive air-showers produced by cosmic rays above ~1017 eV.
+The Pierre Auger Observatory, located on a vast, high-altitude plain in the Province of Mendoza in Argentina, is the world's largest cosmic ray observatory and measures the extensive air-showers produced by cosmic rays above ~1017 eV.
 The intensity of high energy cosmic rays (those above about 1014 eV) is only a few particles per square meter per day and thus too low to allow for direct measurement with satisfactory statistical precision from balloons or in space.
-Above 1019 eV the rate falls to about 1 per km2 per year.
+Above 1019 eV the rate falls to about 1 event per km2 per year.
 The phenomenon of extensive air-showers must be exploited to study cosmic rays at very high energies.
-The air-showers are cascade of particles created by the interaction of a single cosmic-ray with the Earth atmosphere.
-They can be observed by telescopes that pick up the fluorescence radiation emitted from nitrogen molecules excited as the shower crosses the atmosphere, while the particles reaching the ground can be sampled by large arrays of detectors.
+An air-shower is a cascade of particles induced by the interaction of a single cosmic-ray with the Earth's atmosphere.
+These showers can be observed by telescopes that pick up the fluorescence radiation emitted from nitrogen molecules excited as the shower transverses the atmosphere, while the particles reaching the ground can be sampled by large arrays of detectors.
 The properties of these extensive air-showers are measured to determine the energy and arrival direction of each cosmic ray and to provide a statistical determination of the distribution of primary masses.

 Schematic map of the Pierre Auger Observatory

-Information about the time and the amplitudes of station signals above a trigger level are sent, via a purpose-built communications network, at a rate of about 20 Hz to a computer at the Central Campus.
-If spatial and temporal coincidences are identified, data from the triggered stations are recorded and an event is reconstructed from the temporal and signal information.
+Information about the time and nature of station signals satisfying various trigger criteria are sent to a computer at the central campus via a purpose-built communications network at a rate of about 20 Hz.
+If spatial and temporal coincidences are identified, data from triggering stations are recorded and an event is reconstructed from the temporal and signal information.

-The data from the fluorescence emission are collected by a set of six telescopes at each of the FD sites, covering 30 degrees of elevation from the ground up and 6 x 30° over the array.
-Each telescope has a camera with 440 photomultipliers (pixels), recording the ultraviolet light received in each 100 ns time interval.
-At each site, an event is recorded whenever there are several pixels with signals above the night-sky background light, compatible with localized patterns.
-The GPS time is used to connect the fluorescence event to those seen simultaneously in other FDs and with SD stations that have signals.
+The data from the fluorescence emission are collected by a set of six telescopes at each of the four FD sites, covering 30 degrees of elevation from the ground up and 6 x 30° over the array.
+The three telescopes of HEAT operate in the range of elevation angles from 30° to 60° over the FD-Coihueco field of view.
+Each fluorescence telescope consists of a camera with 440 photomultiplier tubes (pixels) recording the ultraviolet light received in each 100 ns time interval.
+At each site, an event is recorded whenever there are several pixels with signals above the night-sky background light, compatible with localized patterns on the camera.
+The GPS time is used to connect the fluorescence event to those seen simultaneously in other FD sites (multi-eye event) and to water-Cherenkov stations that have signals (hybrid event).

 The Auger Observatory is operated by a Collaboration of more than 400 scientists, engineers, technicians and students from more than 90 institutions in 18 countries.
 You can find further information about the Observatory and the Collaboration in Nucl.Instrum.Meth.A 798 (2015) 172-213 (arXiv) and on the Auger website.